haddocking/haddocking.github.io/education/powerfit-webserver/index.md

   Open the density map together with the ribosome and KsgA in Chimera.
 </a>

-To use Chimera command-line, go to `Favorites` → `Command Line`, and type:
+If you want to use Chimera command-line, go to `Favorites` → `Command Line`, and type:

 <a class="prompt prompt-pymol">
   open /path/to/ribosome-KsgA.map